Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 **Overview**
 ------------

 A **database schema** is the shape of our database.
-It defines what tables we'll have, which columns should exist within the tables and any restrictions on each column.
+It defines what tables we’ll have, which columns should exist within the tables and any restrictions on each column.

 A well-designed database schema keeps the data well organized and can help ensure high-quality data.